gamechanger/gc_learning_to_code/README.md

 ## Extra Topics You Might Be Interested In
-The engineers have added a page with some topics that you might be interested in. https://github.com/gamechanger/gc_learning_to_code/wiki/Topics-You-Might-Be-Interested-In Feel free to add to this page and or request good reference material for topics that are not discussed.
+The engineers have added a page with some topics that you might be interested in: https://github.com/gamechanger/gc_learning_to_code/wiki/Topics-You-Might-Be-Interested-In

+Feel free to add to this page and or request good reference material for topics that are not discussed.